SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

   - :c:enum:`YICES_GEN_BY_PROJ` selects generalization by projection;

+  - :c:enum:`YICES_GEN_BY_PROJ_WIDE` selects wide generalization by projection;

   - :c:enum:`YICES_GEN_DEFAULT` automatically chooses the
     generalization method based on the type of variables to eliminate.
-If any variable to eliminate is an arithmetic variable, then generalization by projection is used.
+If any variable to eliminate is an arithmetic variable, then the legacy projection mode :c:enum:`YICES_GEN_BY_PROJ` is used.
     Otherwise, the default is generalization by substitution.
+The wide projection mode is never selected implicitly.

 .. c:function:: int32_t yices_generalize_model(model_t *mdl, term_t t, uint32_t nelims, const term_t elim[], yices_gen_mode_t mode, term_vector_t *v)